cloudblog004/fantasticfoodies/content/en/posts/1893-easiest-way-to-prepare-speedy-potato-casserole.md

 - "1 packages Ritz cracker"
 recipeinstructions:
 - "Preheat oven to 400"
-- "Mix all but crackers &amp; spread in dish"
+- "Mix all but crackers & spread in dish"
 - "Crush crackers and spread on top"
 - "Cook 45 min."
 - "Ready to serve and ENJOY!"